 - Connect with researchers and ask good questions.
 You don’t necessarily need to ask faculty mentors for immediate research opportunities, but you can ask people about how to get ready for future positions.
 Asking good questions not only helps you figure out a road map but also connects you to people who can be in your network.

 - Talk to other students, including the OUR Ambassadors.
 Ask questions of your peers to find out why they got involved in research.
 Learn their process for finding research opportunities, and get advice for contacting research mentors.
-See the bottom of this page to sign up for Zoom hangouts where you can meet OUR Ambassadors this summer and ask them questions.

 - Talk with the OUR Liaison in the department in which you’d like to do research.
 Liaisons are faculty members who can help students navigate research opportunities in that department.